Reading Time: 3 minutes

 When deciding how to niche itself, a business should ask specific questions about the niche or niches it is considering:

-- Are there geographic limitations in terms of where the company can conduct business?
+• Are there geographic limitations on where the company can conduct business?

-- Do regulations exist that mandate how the business serves clients?
+• Do regulations exist that mandate how businesses serve clients?

 These questions will help leadership determine how the niche or niches affect its long-term profitability.